bitcointranscripts/bitcointranscripts/tabconf/2022/weighing-transactions-the-witness-discount-murch-tabconf-2022.md

 And then we'd get to the second one, and it tells us again how many witness items to be, then tells us the length of each witness item, gives us the witness item data.
 So we don't really have to tell how many witness items, or sorry, witness stacks there will be.
 Okay, so we've talked about what a segwit node sees, what a non-segwit node sees.

+### Transaction WEIGHT

+Mark Erhardt: 0:25:37

 So where is that mystical transaction weight coming in from?

-### Transaction WEIGHT

-Mark Erhardt: 0:24:41

 Well, we take four times the non-segwit data, and one times the witness data, and add that up, and that is the transaction weight.
 So we know now how we get the stripped transaction, right?
-Just remove all the witness data, and we count each byte of the non-witness data one time, sorry, four times, and then the witness data is counted once.
+Just remove all the witness data, and we count each byte of the non-witness data four times, and then the witness data is counted once.

-And now, yes?
+Audience: 0:26:11

-Why are these two coefficients?
+Why these two coefficients?

+Mark Erhardt: 0:26:17

 They were basically arbitrarily picked because they felt good.
-Yes, sir, okay, okay, thanks.

 So what happens if we have a transaction that does not have any witness data?
 We have only non-witness data, we count that four times, and we have a limit of four million weight units now, and before that we had one million bytes.
 So if we count all the non-witness data four times, that is the same size, right?
 We multiply it by four, and the limit is four times higher.
 So for non-segwit transactions, this continues to be backwards compatible and completely correct for old nodes.

 What happens when we have witness data?
 Well, old nodes don't see the witness data, and this is strictly less than, the proportion of the block weight, the four million weight units, is bigger than the non-witness data of one million bytes.
 So whenever we have any segwit transactions, they will always fit into the strip block, and the strip block will always be less than one megabyte.
 And that's how old nodes that don't understand segwit could follow along and still arrive at the same UTXO set because they knew which UTXOs to remove from the set and to create, and would always get a valid block because there was a block that was spending stuff, was creating new outputs, had the same TXIDs, and was backwards compatible.

-## Audience Questions
+## Q&A

-Yo.
 If there's more questions, let's do questions first.
 Otherwise, I'll have a look at this table.
-There, back there, back here.
-Let's do here first, and then we can get a phone, my talking stick to you, too.

 Audience Member 4: 0:28:23